careBT/carebt_core/docs/tutorial/longrun_actions.rst

 The code explained
 ^^^^^^^^^^^^^^^^^^

-The ``AddTwoNumbersMultiTickActionWithTimeout`` introduces a timeout and throtteling to the ``AddTwoNumbersMultiTickAction``.
+The ``AddTwoNumbersMultiTickActionWithTimeout`` introduces a timeout and throttling to the ``AddTwoNumbersMultiTickAction``.

 In the ``on_init`` function the internal *_tick_count* variable is initialized to one and a timeout is specified for the node which expires after 500 ms. In case the timeout expires the ``on_timeout`` callback is called.
 In the second variant (which is commented out) throttling is set to 1000 ms.
 This ensures that the ticks of the node are omitted and not forwarded until 1000 ms have passed.
 Thus, the ``on_tick`` function is called each 1000ms.
-Furthermore the timeout is set to 5000, that the timeout is greater than the throttling.
+Furthermore the timeout is set to 5000 ms, that the timeout is greater than the throttling.

 .. literalinclude:: ../../carebt/examples/longrun_actions.py
     :language: python
     :lines: 89-95

 The ``on_timeout`` function is called is case the specified timeout timer expires.
-In this example it is implemented that the current node is aborted and the contingency-message is set to 'TIMEOUT'.
+In this example, it is implemented that the current node is aborted and the contingency-message is set to 'TIMEOUT'.

 .. literalinclude:: ../../carebt/examples/longrun_actions.py
     :language: python
     :lines: 109-112

-The ``on_abort`` function is called in case that the node is set to ``ABORT``.
-This is the place to do some cleanup which needs to be done in case the 'running' action is aborted.
+The ``on_abort`` function is called in case that the node is aborted.
+This function is the place to do some cleanup which needs to be done in case the 'running' actions (resources) are aborted.
 In this example only a message is printed on standard output.

 .. literalinclude:: ../../carebt/examples/longrun_actions.py
     :language: python